-Cover about one third of the picture at either end, and the rest of the picture looks like part of a very normal ring or washer.
-Only two colors have been used, for this figure, like a Möbius strip, has only two faces.
-Or you may wish to think of this as a Möbius strip made from very thick, flexible material, with the face one color and its edge another color.
+Cover about one third of the picture at either end, and the rest of the picture looks like part of a normal ring or washer.
+This may remind you of a Möbius strip model made by giving a paper strip a half twist and joining the ends.
+But this is different.
+Two colors have been used, for this figure, unlike a Möbius strip, has two faces.
+You may wish to think of this as a Möbius strip model made from thick, flexible material, its face one color and its edge another color.

 One reader says this isn't an illusion, for you can make one of flexible material, and he mailed me a model made from foam strip.
-However, while you can do this with a strip of square cross section, my illusion above has a rectangular cross section.
+However, while you can do this with a strip of square cross section, my illusion above seems to have a rectangular cross section.
+The wide face magically morphs into a narrower face.
+That is the subtle aspect of this illusion that most people don't notice right away.
 He makes a valid point, however, he'll have to go to a lot more trouble to make each face change width as you go around 180°.

 When I devised this picture I thought that it might be an entirely original illusion.
 But then I noticed an advertisement with the corporate logo of the Canstar corporation [above left], a manufacturer of fiber optics.
 This is another case of two great minds independently inventing the non-existent wheel!
 If we dig deeply enough, we'd probably find even earlier examples.